This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Chest wall oscillation: This therapy uses a vest that your child wears.
 It is attached to a machine that causes the vest to vibrate your child's chest.

 - Percussion: This is where you forcefully pat on your child's back with a cupped hand or soft plastic cup.
 It helps loosen mucus that is stuck in your child's airways.
-Ask your child's caregiver to show you how to do percussion on your child.
+Ask your child's healthcare provider to show you how to do percussion on your child.

 - Positive expiratory pressure therapy (PEP): This therapy uses a device that keeps some air in your child's airways when he breathes out.
 This helps prevent mucus from being trapped in his small airways so he can more easily cough it up.

 - Postural drainage: This therapy is designed to help drain mucus from different areas of your child's lung.
-Your child's caregiver will show you how to position your child for this therapy.
+Your child's healthcare provider will show you how to position your child for this therapy.

 What are the risks of bronchiectasis?